OWASP Top Ten 2025: The New Vulnerabilities Threatening Your Web Applications

 Actions:

-- Train the team on Top Ten 2025
+- Train the entire team on the OWASP Top Ten 2025 specifics

 - Integrate security into the development process (DevSecOps)